 In addition to spending time chatting with customers, other aspects of the job require attention.

-There is a lot of time spent searching for tools that aren’t stocked on the truck.
+There is also a lot of time spent searching for tools that aren't stocked on the truck.

 Since most of the manufacturers he carries offer to repair broken tools, Sutton accepts most repair requests, which take extra time.
 "It's a service to keep them coming back," he says.

-All the time-consuming work pays off in the end in the form of higher sales.
+All of the time consuming work pays off in the end in the form of higher sales.

 Credit issues challenge dealers